Munitions

 Launch platforms

-Ships, submarines, aircraft, and ground launchers
+Ships, submarines, aircraft, and some ground launchers

 Flight profile